kaimagpie/my_security_note_ransomware_2014/README.md

-My notes on how recovered from a CryptoLocker ransomware incident.
+My notes on how I recovered from a CryptoLocker ransomware incident.

 ## SYMPTON  (2014 05 11 Sunday)
 My Win8 notebook booted to a desktop screen of CryptoLocker showing